canjs/canjs/_index.md

 <% } %>
 {% endhighlight %}

-This does not work because when the function wrapping `todos[ i ].attr( 'name' )` is called, `i` will be __3__ which is the index of the last todo and not the actual index of the desired todo.
+This does not work because when the function wrapping `todos[ i ].attr( 'name' )` is called, `i` will be __3__, which is the index of the last todo, not the index of the desired todo.
 Fix this by using a closure like:

 {% highlight erb %}
 <% $.each( todos, function( i, todo ) { %>